 Z-Wave is a communication protocol built for automation.
 For years, the use of this technology transformed common electronic devices to become smart devices.

 The common smart devices range from smart hubs down to different smart sensors to power home automation.
 The growth of Z-Wave powered smart devices continues.

 Thanks to the establishment of the Z-Wave Alliance in 2005, it proves to be very strategic towards the development of Z-Wave and the diverse list of smart devices nowadays supporting this technology.

 With the need to improve the technology, a new certification program is created to cater to the need to standardize the use of Z-Wave technology, the Z-Wave Plus.

 Now, let’s clear things up and know the difference between Z-Wave and Z-Wave Plus.

 What is Z-Wave?

-It aims to enable automation in homes and even in businesses.
-Through Z-Wave technology, different devices, like switches, bulbs, hubs and thermostats, becomes smart enough to be able to talk to each other and perform accordingly through this communication medium.
+It aims to allow automation in homes and even in businesses.
+Through Z-Wave technology, different devices, like switches, bulbs, hubs, and thermostats, become smart enough to talk to each other and perform accordingly through this communication medium.

 What is Z-Wave Plus?